newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

 * DevOps: a team
     * Listen
     * Culture + conversation + collaboration
+* Q&A
     * Zero-downtime: approaching 100%
     * They prefer deploys during business hours
     * Their disposable servers are in EC2, but they have physical servers in a datacenter (since 1999)
+    * They aren't comfortable with total automation (CI deploying to production)
+    * How in depth are the staging environments?
+Database has a copy of production data (shared DB).
+Seems like they have the same infrastructure but in one VM.
+    * Overhead of developer time?
+(Rather than building up a set of changes)
+    * Review via product managers... "fire teams".
+Shared libs?
+They don't have a good answer yet.
+    * How long it'd take to adopt this workflow?
+1 yr or more

 ### From @james_gary